jaredbwasserman/web-games/README.md

 1. Look into not using client time for airfight to avoid errors when someone's time is off
 1. Replay functionality to rewatch games
 1. Initials on scoreboard (not sure what this is for)
-1. Names and colors idea for airfight
+1. Names and colors (colors apply to plane and bullets) idea for airfight
    1. Make a key at the bottom of the screen (under timer)
    1. Key shows up when countdown starts and remains throughout game
    1. Key shows Name -> Color
    1. Possibly keep myself same color always and everyone mapped color or obey colors for me too
    1. Need to cap number of players at number of distinct colors
    1. Max players config for airfight, but unlimited max players clicker
-1. It would be better if airfight hit boxes were smaller and closer to plane shape (they are too big and square right now)
 1. Add some easter eggs
    1. Maybe a special name entered could make something strange happen and could rotate special names over time